Paper (HTML | Doc) · Changes (HTML | Doc)

 3.4 Entity Knowledge Base

-The entity knowledge base contains 12,337 unique entities with the following metadata coverage: 84.6% have associated Wikipedia pages, 70.9% have LLM-generated descriptions, and 51.2% have alternative names sourced from Wikidata.
-Entity representations in the knowledge base serve multiple roles: as retrieval targets for closed-world experiments, as alias sources for evaluation matching, and as description inputs for embedding-based approaches.
+The entity knowledge base contains 12,337 unique entities with the following metadata coverage: 84.6% have associated Wikipedia pages, 100% have a Wikidata QID, and 51.2% have alternative names sourced from Wikidata.
+Entity short descriptions used as retrieval targets in the closed-world experiments are sourced from Wikidata (descriptions.en) for 84.6% of entities and from the matching Wikipedia first sentence for an additional 13.7%; for the remaining 1.7% of QID-holding entities with neither, GPT-4.1-mini emits a one-line description from the in-transcript context.
+These KB descriptions feed the closed-world retrieval baselines only; they never enter an EEN.
+Entity representations serve three roles: retrieval targets for closed-world experiments, alias sources for evaluation matching, and description inputs for embedding-based approaches.

 3.5 Entity-Level Train/Dev/Test Splitting